Material Topics – Focus

 Responsibilities and resources

-Digital4Clariant oversees and coordinates most of the novel digital activities at Clariant, namely the development of new digital business models, the transformation of existing , digitalizing operations, and enhancing data science.
+Digital4Clariant oversees and coordinates most of the novel digital activities at Clariant, namely the development of new digital business models, the transformation of existing business models, digitalizing operations, and enhancing data science.
 This cross-functional program is supported by top management and all of its workstreams and projects have steering committees, typically consisting of a member of the Executive Committee, the Head of the involved Business Unit, a member of the Business Unit’s Management Committee, the Chief Information Officer, and the Head of Digital4Clariant.

 In 2020, when some of the early workstreams had achieved their purpose, the program was adapted.
 Dedicated teams that were embedded in the organization took over the former workstreams and integrated the relevant topics into their routine tasks.
 Most notably, the digital@operations team and projects became governed by the newly instituted Operations Council.
 Similarly, the strategic topic of digital formulation development was taken over by the Innovation Committee, and the different functions working in this field were bundled under the umbrella of the Digital Formulation Factory.